 The Global Business & Interfaith Peace Awards recognize business leaders – current or past CEOs – who have demonstrated leadership in championing interfaith understanding and peace.
-The Awards are a partnership initiative of the Religious Freedom & Business Foundation (RFBF) and the United Nations Global Compact Business for Peace (B4P) platform and the Global Compact Network Korea, with the collaboration of the UN Alliance of Civilizations (UNAOC).
+The Awards are an initiative of the Religious Freedom & Business Foundation (RFBF) in collaboration with the United Nations Global Compact Business for Peace (B4P) platform, the Global Compact Network Korea, and the UN Alliance of Civilizations (UNAOC).

 The 2018 Awards will be presented in Seoul, South Korea, on March 7-8 to coincide with the Winter Paralympic Games in nearby PyeongChang.
 Award recipients will have the opportunity to present their commitment to interfaith understanding and peace, while contributing to the UN Sustainable Development Goal (SDG) 16: “Promoting peaceful and inclusive societies for sustainable development, providing access to justice for all and building effective, accountable and inclusive institutions at all levels.”

 We hold the Awards every two years at each Winter & Summer Paralympics.
 This is appropriate given that these Games highlight human triumphs over adversity, including athletes impacted by war and conflict.

 A Business for Peace Symposium will be held in conjunction with the Awards.
 During the Symposium, top business, legal and academic leaders will address themes including religious nondiscrimination and inclusion in the workplace and the how business can play a positive role in peace and security.